Fiserv/banking-hub/docs/getting-started/before-you-start.md

 1. From the top-right corner of the screen, click **Create Account**
 2. Populate the required fields and click **Create Account**
 3. Follow the instructions on the screen to set up your account based on integration requirements
-4. Sign in to your Fiserv Developer Studio account after it is activated
+4. Sign on to your Fiserv Developer Studio account once it is activated

-After a successful registration, you will receive the following credentials via email:
+After successful registration, following credentials are sent via email:
 - API Key
 - Username/Password
 - OrgId